Muhammad-Asad-ul-haq/24K-0008/README.md

 # 24K-0008
-It is for my PF Lab and theory
+My Name is Muhammad Asad ul haq this is my Repository for Pf Lab and Theory
+I really don't have any CS background but I am trying my best to really blend in